raveenapp/main-site/content/gallery/index/index.md

 type: "page"
 ---

 These are some of my favourite pictures from over the years.
-I seperated trips in a different pages:
+I seperated my trips into different pages:

 - [Vancouver - November 2022]({{< ref "gallery/vangallery/index">}})
 - [Peru - May 2022]({{< ref "gallery/perugallery/index">}})